het005/Word-count-/README.md

-# Word-count-
+# Word-count

-I have made word count webapp that count hoe many words are there  using Django
+I have made a word count webapp that counts how many words there are  using Django